Marketing is essential if you want to attract new clients, make sales, and scale your business. It can also be really, really expensive.

 This doesn’t have to be the case.
 There are so many cost-effective marketing options available to small businesses, and the right strategies will help you cut ad costs and grow your business at the same time.

-Looking for a few cheap marketing tips for your small business?
+Looking for a few inexpensive marketing tips for your small business?
 Let’s take a look at 8 of the most reliable and affordable strategies for a shoestring budget.

 When most people think of PR opportunities, they think of expensive press release venues or paying to have sponsored content get extra visibility.
 There are actually multiple free opportunities to get some free PR for your business.
 You just need to know where to look.